disarm-platform/dhis2-integration/9.2/5a DHIS2 download GIS data.md

-Using the `metadata.json` export GUI
+Using the GUI, download `metadata.json`